alexellis/ghost-on-docker/README.md

 Recipes for building and running Ghost blogging platform on Docker

+> Find out more about [Ghost](https://ghost.org) here

+Ghost is an elegant and minimal blogging platform that focus on simplicity.
+One of its most attractive features is its Markdown editor.
+It's also fully hackable running on Node.js with the [Handlebars](http://handlebarsjs.com) view-engine.

 *This project is work-in-progress but all the blog images are fully working*

 ### Getting started

 You can pull the ARMv7 image (for PI2/3) straight from the Docker Hub `docker pull alexellis2/ghost-on-arm:armv7` or build it yourself using the Dockerfiles as listed.

+> Please support the project by giving it a **Star**.

 ### Dockerfiles